WSU quarterback Jayden de Laura found not guilty in DUI case, vows to ‘do better in the future’

 Jayden de Laura says he was found not guilty for driving under the influence and expressed sorrow and gratitude in a lengthy letter posted to his Twitter account Thursday — the Washington State quarterback’s first public comments since February.

-In February, de Laura was placed under arrest by Pullman Police for misdemeanor DUI charges after going the wrong way on Thatuna Street and driving through a stop sign in the College Hill area of the WSU campus.
-De Laura failed a sobriety rest and refused a Breathalyzer, Pullman Police told The Spokesman-Review the day after the incident.
+In February, de Laura was placed under arrest by Pullman police for misdemeanor DUI charges after going the wrong way on Thatuna Street and driving through a stop sign in the College Hill area of the WSU campus.
+De Laura failed a sobriety rest and refused a Breathalyzer, Pullman police told The Spokesman-Review the day after the incident.

-“I also recognize that I have let a lot of people down here at WSU and also understand the tremendous trust and responsibility that that has been placed upon me.”
+“I also recognize that I have let a lot of people down here at WSU and also understand the tremendous trust and responsibility that has been placed upon me.”

 De Laura stood on trial Thursday at Whitman County District Court, according to Big Country News.
 The quarterback, who started all four games during WSU’s shortened 2020 season, was suspended for the February incident, which forced him to miss the Cougars’ spring camp.
 De Laura was reinstated following camp and is set to join his teammates for preseason workouts, which are slated to begin Aug.
 6 in Pullman, less than month before WSU opens the season at home against Utah State.